updatecli/website/content/en/blog/2024/02/shareable_policiies.md

 ### Policies repository

-On the projects that I maintain, I shifted from maintaining manifest(s) per project/repository to one central repository with all Updatecli policies defined there.
+On the projects that we maintain, we shifted from maintaining manifest(s) per project/repository to one central repository with all Updatecli policies defined there.

 Updatecli policies used on the Updatecli project are now defined on [**github.com/updatecli/policies**](https://github.com/updatecli/policies).
-Adding new policies is as simple as adding a new policy to the directory `updatecli/policies` Then I have a GitHub workflow that publishes the new policy automatically to ghcr.io/updatecli/policies/<the policy path>.
+Adding new policies is as simple as adding a new policy to the directory `updatecli/policies` Then we have a GitHub workflow that publishes new policies automatically to ghcr.io/updatecli/policies/<the policy path>.

 All those policies are available on [**ghcr.io/updatecli/policies**](https://github.com/orgs/updatecli/packages?tab=packages&q=policies)